WentTheFox/Beat-Saber-Overlay/README.md

 ### Customizable UI

-Click on any visible element on the page tio view the settings which will allow you to customize that element, and view all other settings of the app as well.
-If you want to have a dedicated browser source just for managing settings, you can add `/settings.html` at the end of the browser source.
+Click on any visible element on the page to view the settings which will allow you to customize that element, and view all other settings of the app as well.
+If you want to have a dedicated browser source just for managing settings, you can add `/settings.html` at the end of the browser source URL.

 You can use the _Elements_ section of the settings to hide certain elements of the overlay that are specific to me (the developer).
 Unchecking things there will completely remove the element and